 Responses to SSAD requests MUST be provided consistent with the SLAs outlined in preliminary recommendation #8.

-With respect to disclosure requests sent to a Contracted Party, a Contracted Party MAY request the Central Gateway to fully automate all, or certain types of, disclosure requests, irrespective of the ultimate policy requirements.
+With respect to disclosure requests that would be sent to a Contracted Party for manual evaluation, a Contracted Party MAY request the Central Gateway to fully automate all, or certain types of, disclosure requests, irrespective of the ultimate policy requirements.
 A Contracted Party MAY retract or revise a request for automation that is not required by these policy recommendations at any time.

 Implementation Guidance